Our Faculty & Staff

 Lara Neri: Founder/Directress

 Founder, Head Mistress; Humanities & Trivium Program Director & Guide; Practical & Fine Arts Guide

 Mrs. Neri has taught Literature, Grammar, Writing, & Art since 1997.
 She did her undergraduate work in Art History & Medieval & Renaissance Studies at the University of Dallas and returned to UD for her Masters of Literature.
 She is certified for teaching English in Western Europe and has taught in China, Russia, and the UK.
 Mrs. Neri has completed the AMI Adolescent Montessori Introductory training and continues to attend Montessori workshops and training conferences.
 She has also trained at the Byzantine School of Iconography and the Prince's School of Traditional Arts.

-Mrs. Neri has four children, ages 9 to 16.
-She has done training in Positive Discipline, Trust Based Relational Intervention (TBRI), sensory issues, and trauma informed parenting.
+Mrs. Neri has done training in Positive Discipline, Trust Based Relational Intervention (TBRI), sensory issues, and trauma informed parenting.
 She has traveled extensively and loves exploring other cultures and customs.
 She finds joy in attending the Byzantine Liturgy, reading good books, discussing educational philosophies, talking with friends, hosting parties, playing board games, doing puzzles, sitting at sunny cafes, and riding horses.

 Her favorite book is The Brothers Karamozov and her favorite cities are Jerusalem, St. Petersburg, Istanbul, and Rome.

 Dr. Marc Neri, PhD: